IKA-test-consulting/api-automated-test/README.md

 ## Requirements
 A requirements document has been added which all frameworks will need to test against.
 This document can be found in the root project directory.

+## Projects
+### Simple Example
+This shows an example of a quick and dirty implementation for API testing using Rest-Assured, Hoverfly, and Junit5.